 5. County of Cheshire Reports on Structural & Sanitary conditions of school buildings for Marple & High Lane, Marple Low, Marple Albert British schools 1902

-In Albert Schools> Neil Mullineux wrote "By the late 1950s it was sold to a company making overalls but it has now finally come to the end of its useful life.
+In the above article Neil Mullineux wrote "By the late 1950s it was sold to a company making overalls but it has now finally come to the end of its useful life.
 It would be nice if the facade could be preserved just for old time’s sake but it has no real architectural merit so that too will probably go in the name of progress.
 Good bye old friend."

 Planning Application> for the area, 92-94 Church Road.
 Proposal "Demolition of existing buildings and erection of mixed use development comprising 20 apartments and A1 retail floorspace (Amended Plans)."